oreillymedia/hadoop_the_definitive_guide_4e/README.md

 # Hadoop: The Definitive Guide, 4E
 This is the example code that accompanies Hadoop: The Definitive Guide by Tom White (ISBN).

-Click the Download Zip button to the right to download the Case Study.
+Click the Download Zip button to the right to download the Case Studies.

 Visit the catalog page [here](http://shop.oreilly.com/product/0636920033448.do).